 Lift the front part of the chenille and wrap it under and forward to the center of the shank.
 Secure the chenille again in the center with two tight wraps.
 You want the chenille to ride on top of the hook shank as you move forward with your thread.

 Finish with your third and final few wraps.
 Secure the chenille with two final wraps.
 Lift the front part of the chenille and add a few thread wraps underneath the chenille.
 This will allow the chenille to stand out and up, giving the worm a more lifelike appearance.
 Whip finish and apply your choice of head cement.
 This San Juan worm is a straightforward pattern in fly tying and one of the most effective patterns to fish in fly fishing.

 About the San Juan Worm

-The San Juan Worm is a small pattern which imitates aquatic worms, also known as annelids.
+The San Juan Worm is a small pattern that imitates aquatic worms, also known as annelids.
 With its simple construction and convincing presentation, many anglers love to fish this pattern during heavy spring rains.

 The worms are at their most active from March to May.
 After torrential rain or runoff, they rise through the mud and silt and are often swept off into the current, where the trout just love to snack on them.

 Worms are easy prey for trout and a big burst of protein and energy, too.
 As the worms tend to become waterlogged and sluggish in the water, the trout can easily catch them.